ozwaldorf/zoom65v3-re/README.md

 SVD: `todo: source or extract a proper svd`

 Open sourced firmware references:
-- https://github.com/qmk/qmk_firmware/tree/master/keyboards/monsgeek/m1 (same MCU is used in this board)
+- https://github.com/qmk/qmk_firmware/tree/master/keyboards/monsgeek/m1 (same MCU is used in this board, wired only)
-- https://github.com/WestberryTech/qmk_westberry (vendor fork with default branch named tri-mode, promising, might have bt drivers ?)
+- https://github.com/WestberryTech/qmk_westberry (vendor fork with default branch named tri-mode, promising, has bt drivers we might be able to use)

 ## Screen Module